-At rally, Trump says Russia probe backers tried to illegally steal power
+At rally, Trump says Russia probe backers tried to steal power illegally

 Trump revisited that theme at the rally, knocking the media and Democrats and calling for accountability.

-For the president, the rally capped off a week of rejoicing in the investigation’s results and stewing over its origins.
+“These are sick people and there has to be accountability because it’s all lies and they know it’s lies,” Trump said.

-Trump spent nearly two years calling the effort a “hoax” and a “witch hunt” and despite declaring himself totally exonerated by its findings, he has continued to ruminate over them.
+For the president, the rally capped off a week of rejoicing in the results of the investigation he had repeatedly called a “witch hunt,” and stewing over its origins.

 Advisers to Trump, who is not known to let go of grudges easily, have debated the merits of going after the president’s opponents and those he blames for sparking the investigation versus claiming a win, moving on and using the momentum of good news to bolster his bid for re-election.